 @CreatedOn

 If a Supplier is configured using simpleJdbcMapper.setRecordAuditedOnSupplier(), it will be used to to set the value for the @CreatedOn property.
-The type of the Supplier should match the type of the property. @Column annotation can also be used with the property to map to a different column name.
+The type of the Supplier should match the type of the property. @Column annotation can also be used with the property to map to a non-default column name.

 @UpdatedOn

 If a Supplier is configured using simpleJdbcMapper.setRecordAuditedOnSupplier(), it will be used to to set the value for the @UpdatedOn property.
-The type of the Supplier should match the type of the property. @Column annotation can also be used with the property to map to a different column name.
+The type of the Supplier should match the type of the property. @Column annotation can also be used with the property to map to a non-default column name.

 @CreatedBy

 @UpdatedBy If a Supplier is configured using simpleJdbcMapper.setRecordAuditedBySupplier(), it will be used to to set the value for the @UpdatedBy property.
-The type of the Supplier should match the type of the property. @Column annotation can also be used with the property to map to a different column name.
+The type of the Supplier should match the type of the property. @Column annotation can also be used with the property to map to a non-default column name.

 Annotation examples: